drewkilz/villagers_and_heroes_api/README.md

     /etc/nginx/snippets: This directory contains configuration fragments that can be included elsewhere in the Nginx configuration.
 Potentially repeatable configuration segments are good candidates for refactoring into snippets.
     /var/log/nginx/access.log: Every request to your web server is recorded in this log file unless Nginx is configured to do otherwise.
     /var/log/nginx/error.log: Any Nginx errors will be recorded in this log.

+    # Certificate information
+    - Congratulations!
+Your certificate and chain have been saved at:
+    /etc/letsencrypt/live/vnh.thespottedlynx.com/fullchain.pem

+    Your key file has been saved at:
+    /etc/letsencrypt/live/vnh.thespottedlynx.com/privkey.pem

+    Your cert will expire on 2020-10-19.
+To obtain a new or tweaked version of this certificate in the future, simply run certbot again with the "certonly" option.
+To non-interactively renew *all* of your certificates, run "certbot renew"

+    # Delete a certificate
+    $ sudo certbot delete

 When a change is made, to update the server: